cloudspannerecosystem/yo/README.md

 `yo` is a command-line tool to generate Go code for [Google Cloud Spanner](https://cloud.google.com/spanner/), forked from [xo](https://github.com/xo/xo) :rose:.

-`yo` uses database schema to generate code by using [Information Schema](https://cloud.google.com/spanner/docs/information-schema). `yo` runs SQL queries against tables in `INFORMATION_SCHEMA` to fetch metadata for a database, and applies the metadata to Go templates to generate code/models to acccess Cloud Spanner.
+`yo` uses database schema to generate code by using [Information Schema](https://cloud.google.com/spanner/docs/information-schema). `yo` runs SQL queries against tables in `INFORMATION_SCHEMA` to fetch metadata for a database, and applies the metadata to Go templates to generate code/models to access Cloud Spanner.

 Please feel free to report issues and send pull requests, but note that this application is not officially supported as part of the Cloud Spanner product.